rails/rails/guides/source/active_support_core_extensions.md

 require 'active_support/all'
 ```

-That does not even put the entire Active Support in memory upfront indeed, some stuff is configured via +autoload+, so it is only loaded if used.
+That does not even put the entire Active Support in memory upfront indeed, some stuff is configured via `autoload`, so it is only loaded if used.

 ### Active Support Within a Ruby on Rails Application

-A Ruby on Rails application loads all Active Support unless +config.active_support.bare+ is true.
+A Ruby on Rails application loads all Active Support unless `config.active_support.bare` is true.
 In that case, the application will only load what the framework itself cherry-picks for its own needs, and can still cherry-pick itself at any granularity level, as explained in the previous section.

 Extensions to All Objects
 -------------------------

-### +blank?+ and +present?+
+### `blank?` and `present?`

 The following values are considered to be blank in a Rails application:

-* +nil+ and +false+,
+* `nil` and `false`,

 * strings composed only of whitespace (see note below),

 * empty arrays and hashes, and

-* any other object that responds to +empty?+ and it is empty.
+* any other object that responds to `empty?` and it is empty.

 INFO: The predicate for strings uses the Unicode-aware character class `[:space:]`, so for example U+2029 (paragraph separator) is considered to be whitespace.

 WARNING: Note that numbers are not mentioned, in particular 0 and 0.0 are *not* blank.

-For example, this method from +ActionDispatch::Session::AbstractStore+ uses +blank?+ for checking whether a session key is present:
+For example, this method from `ActionDispatch::Session::AbstractStore` uses `blank?` for checking whether a session key is present:

 ```ruby
 def ensure_session_key!